CosmWasm/docs-deprecated/dev-academy/basics/04-environment.md

 ## Export wasmd Parameters {#export-wasmd-parameters}

-`wasmd` client requires setup for interacting with different testnets.
+`wasmd` client requires to be further configured in order to interact with different testnets.
 Each testnet has its own endpoints and system parameters.

-Best way to configure `wasmd` is by setting up environment variables below:
+An effective way to configure `wasmd` is to define the following environment variables, making use of the network configuration parameters we sourced earlier.

 ```bash
 # bash